s-naidoo/Automated-Retinal-OCT-Segmentation-And-Boundary-Delineation/README.md

 The Python script included in this repository contains the code built for Google Colab that replicates the models, experiments, and results detailed in the project report.

 Everything in this repository is free to use.
-If you find it helpful, please cite the project report attached.
+If you find it helpful, please cite the project report included in this repository.